neil-spit/faq-chatbot/README.md

 Clone the repository to your local machine:

 ```git clone https://github.com/neil-spit/faq-chatbot.git faq```

 ```cd faq```

 Configure your OpenAI API key:

-Open the docker-compose.yml file in the root of your project directory.
+- Open the docker-compose.yml file in the root of your project directory.

-Locate the environment section under the faq-backend service.
+- Locate the environment section under the faq-backend service.

-Replace the placeholder with your actual OpenAI API key.
+- Replace the placeholder with your actual OpenAI API key.

-Build and start the Docker containers using Docker Compose:
+In the terminal, build and start the Docker containers using Docker Compose:

 ```docker-compose up --build```